kevinkkimutai/phase-3-ruby-oo-inheritance-super-lab/README.md

 ## Instructions

-In this lab, you'll be coding a `Student` class, which will be the superclass, and a `ChattyStudent` class, which will inherit from student.

 `ChattyStudent` _is_ a student, so should have all of the behaviors and characteristics of a student.
 But, `ChattyStudent` is _very chatty_.
 So, they